bananabrann/traders-of-the-north/readme.md

+## Contents
+* Traders of the North
+* Getting Started
-# Instructions
+* Instructions
-### Turn-byTurn
+* What's Next?
+* Contributing
+* Tech Used & Build Theory
+* Validator Info

+# Traders of the North
 A longboat full of treasures and loot from a recent successfull raid has docked!
 This has caught the attention of the settlment's top two traders: Ulf and Sigrid.
 The two vikings must use strategy and bet their way to take home the best loot!

+# Getting Started
+To download and play, simlpy visit (Link Here)!

+# Instructions
+### Turn-byTurn

 1. On turn, players can either **draw** or **bet**.
 1. On **draw**, a piece is taken a random and put into the Pot, and passes the turn.
 Be weary though, the Boatsmen will keep goods moving off the ship and force a trade should no one bet off the Pot!